 There are a number of behaviours which may indicate someone is at risk of being radicalised or exposed to extreme views.

 Our belief is that it is possible to intervene in order to protect vulnerable individuals.
 It is imperative to intervene.
-Employees should be able to challenge, intervene, and ensure that safeguarding practices are based on the most up-to-date guidance and best practicepractise.
+Employees should be able to challenge, intervene, and ensure that safeguarding practices are based on the most up-to-date guidance and best practice practise.

 LSET does not tolerate extremist views of any kind, whether they come from internal sources – students, apprentices, staff or governors – or external sources – the LSET community, external agencies or individuals.
 The purpose of this policy is not to restrict freedom of speech, but to allow students to express their views in a way that shows an understanding of those with differing views and beliefs.
 This policy acknowledges that extremism and exposure to extremist materials and influences can negatively impact students and should be addressed as a safeguarding concern.
-Additionally, we recognize that we are failing to protect our students if we do not challenge the promotion or expression of extremist views.
+Additionally, we recognise that we are failing to protect our students if we do not challenge the promotion or expression of extremist views.

 We will work to eradicate myths and assumptions that can lead to the alienation and disempowerment of some young people, particularly when the approaches they experience elsewhere hinder them from challenging or questioning radical influences, and this guidance should be provided via tutorials.

 All of our support and approaches will be designed to build resilience to extremism and provide a positive sense of identity to our students and apprentices by developing critical thinking skills.
-Our organization will develop strategies and develop staff training to ensure that all of its employees are capable of recognizing extremism and being able to challenge it effectively.
+Our organisation will develop strategies and develop staff training to ensure that all of its employees are capable of recognising extremism and being able to challenge it effectively.
 It is our policy to challenge prejudice, discrimination, or extremist views, including derogatory language, displayed by students or staff, and to deal with them in accordance with our disciplinary policies for students, apprentices, and staff as appropriate.
-In order to safeguard individuals considered vulnerable to extremism and radicalization, LSET will closely follow any local procedures and criteria as determined by the local authorities.
+In order to safeguard individuals considered vulnerable to extremism and radicalisation, LSET will closely follow any local procedures and criteria as determined by the local authorities.

 To enrich students’ experience at LSET, we encourage the use of external visitors or guest speakers.
 However, we will ensure that any external agencies, individuals, or speakers who we engage to provide such opportunities or experiences for our students are thoroughly vetted.